The blog for Tavistock & Portman NHS Foundation Trust's Library.

 of society, when a group perceives itself as pitted against the rest of

+the world.
 How we can we understand and modify the destructive power that is evident in gangs into something more benign?
+For more details and booking click here

 Domestic violence and abuse is a complex issue that needs